MatthewBayfield/MedicineChest/README.md

 ## Current implementation of the algorithm prototype program
 The current console application implements most of the algorithm as described in the design section.
 It additionally tests the algorithms performance by simulating the lifts operating environment.
-It takes an input CSV file, obtained using a user prompt to input a valid file path.The format of this CSV file should match that found in [lift_calls_input_csv.csv](lift_calls_input_csv.csv).
+It takes an input CSV file, obtained using a user prompt to input a valid file path.The format of this CSV file should match that found in [lift_calls_input_data.csv](resources/lift_calls_input_data.csv).
 The file provides simulated lift calls occuring at different times from different floors, from labelled callers, and with their specified destination floors.
 The program also asks the user to provide a valid file directory, where the program creates a output CSV file containing the journey details of the lift callers, as well as the lift itself, as recorded on a stop-by-stop basis.
 The content of the output CSV file gives an indication of how the algorithm behaves, as well as its performance.